 Another one that is well backed-up by research – sleeping babies on tummies increases the risk of SIDS.
 But it was common, even encouraged, among my parents’ generation in the late 1970s and early 1980s.
 “My mum would lie us on our tummies to sleep, despite the resistance and safety concerns.
 She carried on a treat about this with my babies,” says another Babyology team member.

-The 1990 recommendation to put babies to sleep on their backs, which remains in place, is widely credited with a dramatic decline in sudden infant death syndrome.
+The recommendation to put babies to sleep on their backs has remained in place since the 1990s, and is widely credited with a dramatic decline in sudden infant death syndrome.

 Letting kids travel in the car without restraints